 Please note: a valid prescription is required for all prescription medication.

-Most listings are for fosinopril generic tablets.
-The fosinopril generic name is fosinopril sodium, and some labels may display manufacturer names such as apo fosinopril.
-Manufacturer names can help you recognize a product, but the active ingredient and strength are the key ordering details to compare.
+Most products using this active ingredient are described as fosinopril generic tablets.
+The fosinopril generic name is fosinopril sodium, and some manufacturer labels may show names such as apo fosinopril.
+Manufacturer wording can help you recognize a supply, but the most important ordering checks are the active ingredient, mg strength, and tablet count.

 How to Order Fosinopril Online